paolomonella/ursus/documentation.md

 		- "source" (on the text sources),
 		- "content" (on the text content);
 		- "emendation" (a note proposing an emendation of the text clearly readable in the manuscript);
-	- In the case of @type="emendation", it is implied that the note includes an emendation to one word only.
+	- In the case of `@type="emendation"`, it is implied that the note includes an emendation to one word only.
 		If it includes an emendation to a whole phrase (more than one word), it also has attribute
 		@subtype"emendation_to_whole_section"
+	- A `<note type="emendation">` mostly (but not always) occurs as child of a `<corr>` element.
+When this is the case, it is meant as a discussion of the error and of my own emendation
 	- To facilitate the processing of these elements, I am making sure that `<note>` elements are only
 		- children of `<ref>` (notes to an entire sentence or section)
 		- children of `<w>` (notes to that specific word)